-(2 Laboratory) Prerequisites: BIO 220 and concurrent or previous enrollment in either BIO 525 or BIO 550.
-Study of the theory and techniques currently used to investigate cells and molecules.
+(2 Laboratory) Prerequisites: BIO 220 (Genetics) and concurrent or previous enrollment in either BIO 525 (Molecular Genetics) or BIO 550 (Cell Physiology) Study of the theory and techniques currently used to investigate cells and molecules.
 Development of the laboratory and problem solving skills to successfully conduct experiments.
+Course fee required.